AGTGreg/AppBlocks/docs/README.md

 ## Custom template

-A more efficient way for creating our Apps would be to have all our content inside a template element and tell AppBlocks were it to render it:
+A more efficient way for creating our Apps is to have all our content inside a template element and tell AppBlocks were it to render it:

 ```html